AArnott/PCLCrypto/README.md

 1. Can I trust the crypto implemented in this library?

    This library does not implement crypto.
-It merely provides PCL-compatible APIs to invoke crypto, and at runtime the crypto offered by the platform is invoked.
-So you should be able to trust the crypto available through this library almost as much as you can trust the crypto in the operating system you're already running on.
+It merely provides .NET Standard-compatible APIs to invoke crypto, and at runtime the crypto offered by the platform is invoked.
+So you should be able to trust the crypto available through this library almost as much as you can trust the crypto in the operating system your application is already running on.

-2. How does this differ from the cryptography offered to PCLs in the [PCLContrib][1] project?

- * PCLCrypto is focused on just delivering cryptography, with a good level of unit testing that runs on all supported platforms.
- * PCLCrypto follows the NuGet consumption patterns of [PCLStorage][3], which makes it very easy to consume from both PCLs and your platform-specific apps.
- * PCLCrypto is under active development.
-PCLContrib [hasn't been updated in a while][2].

 ### C# 6 Tip

-One of the new features of C# 6 is [using static][9], which bring static members of static classes into scope.
+One of the new features of C# 6 is [using static][StaticUsing], which bring static members of static classes into scope.
 You can take advantage of this feature with PCLCrypto to simplify your code:

 Before: